 Alternative #2: Stay home

 While your child may grumble about staying home on Halloween, there are plenty of ways to make it fun.
 Station her on the porch with a scary mask and have her sit as still as possible with a bowl of candy in her lap.
 Then, when trick or treaters approach to take some candy, have her move and scare them.
-She will get to see just as many costumes and she will get to have a little scary fun of her own.
+She will get to see just as many costumes, and she will get to have a little scary fun of her own.

 Alternative #3: Contact friends for reverse trick or treating

 If your child is really bummed about missing her normal trick or treating activities, contact some of your friends, neighbors, and nearby family members and ask them to help.
 Ask each person to package up a bit of the candy they have prepared for their area and deliver it to your child.
-She will have a good time seeing people she knows and enjoys and she will get just as much candy as before without having to go through the strenuous work of going door to door on crutches.
+She will have a good time seeing people she knows and enjoys, and she will get just as much candy as before without having to go through the strenuous work of going door to door on crutches.

 Alternative #4: Look into alternative to crutches

 Just because you do not feel your child is safe out on Halloween on crutches does not mean she cannot venture out at all.
 Look into the alternatives to crutches and see if one of the options looks like something that would keep her mobile and safe on Halloween.
-You might find that the Hands Free Crutch or the Knee Scooter work so well that she wants to use it for everyday activities after she is finished with her trick or treating session.
+You might find that the Hands-Free Crutch or the Knee Scooter work so well that she wants to use it for everyday activities after she is finished with her trick or treating session.

 For adults, Halloween might be just another day of the week.
-If you are dealing with a disappointed child, try to take yourself back in time and remind yourself how you felt on the special holiday.
+If you are dealing with a disappointed child, try to take yourself back in time and remind yourself how you felt on a special holiday.
 By putting yourself in your child’s shoes (or shoe, as the case may be due to her injury) you will inspire your family to think up creative alternatives to the normal trick or treating fun.